bluecatlabs/gateway-workflows/Community/rest_api/README.md

   Date: 06-09-2018
   Gateway Version: 18.9.1
   Description: This workflow will provide access to a REST-based API for BlueCat Gateway.
-               Once imported, documentation for the various end points available can be viewed by navigating to /api/v1/.
+               Once imported and permissioned, documentation for the various available endpoints can be viewed by navigating to /api/v1/.